 What is plantar fasciitis?
-It’s an inflammation of the plantar fascia – the connective tissue at the bottom of our feet.
+It refers to an inflammation in the connective tissue at the bottom of our feet known as the Plantar Fascia.
 There have been studies showing the effectiveness of acupuncture for heel pain due to plantar fasciitis.
-In Chinese Medicine terms, when we treat plantar fasciitis, we are moving Qi and strengthening the Liver, which is in charge our fascia, tendons and ligaments.
+From a Traditional Chinese Medicine perspective, when we address plantar fasciitis, we are moving Qi and strengthening the Liver, which is in charge our fascia, tendons and ligaments.
 We are also strengthening the Kidneys, which are in charge of our lower legs, ankles and feet.

-- Calf stretch: Start by facing a wall and put your hands on the wall.
+- Calf stretch: Begin by facing a wall and place your hands on the wall..
 Take one foot back.
 You want the heel to be completely down and bend your front knee.
 If you don’t feel the calf stretch, slightly bend the back knee.
-If you feel any pain in your Achilles tendon, walk your back leg forward for a more gentle stretch.
+Lightly bend the back knee if the calf isn’t stretched enough.
+In case of pain in your Achilles tendon, slide your back leg forward for a more mild stretch.

 - Shins: Put your back against the wall and move about two inches away from it.
 Flex your feet, activating your shins.
-Rather than squeezing your glutes, squeeze your shins to pull yourself to a standing position.
-Flex your feet and lean back against the wall.
+Squeeze your shins to draw yourself to an upright position instead of squeezing your glutes.
+Flex your feet and recline against the wall.
 Again, focus on using your shins.

-- Do the alphabet with your ankle: This returns your foot to its proper function from being in shoes that pulled your heel down.
+- Complete the alphabet with your ankle: This positions your foot back to its correct function from being in shoes that dragged your heel down.

-- Roll out your calves with a foam roller (if comfortable).
-You do not roll out your feet with plantar fasciitis: it’s like little micro tears in the bottom of your feet and a tennis ball or foam roller will make it worse.
+- If you feel comfort, then roll out your calves with a foam roller.
+With plantar fasciitis, you fail to roll out your feet.
+It feels like little micro tears beneath your feet and a tennis ball or foam roller will just aggravate the condition.